Psychotic-Coder/Flutter-Firebase-TrackerApp/README.md

 # Location Tracker

 This is a simple location tracker, which uses Firebase as backend to locate users who have enabled sharing.
+This app also uses:-
+  Google auth from firebase.
+  CloudStore for database.
 The frontend is made on Flutter.

 Check pubspec.yaml for dependencies used.